BBDRisk Dx® Test in Treating ATYPICAL AND NON-ATYPICAL Breast Growths

 Decisional Dilemma in Administering Preventive Therapies

+Studies have shown that 20-25% of patients with atypical hyperplasia diagnosis subsequently develop cancer.
 Currently a number of therapies are available for the prevention of breast cancer for women at increased risk.
 These include chemoprevention therapy with Tamoxifen (Tam), Raloxifene, or an aromatase inhibitor (AI), and/or surgical therapy with removal of both breasts.
-The histology based diagnosis of atypical hyperplasia conferring increased risk is not precise enough to predict who will go on to develop cancer.
+However, the histology based diagnosis conferring the increased risk cannot distinguish the ~20-25% of highest risk patients from the ~75-80% of low risk patients.
 Therefore, patients as well as their providers are faced with a decisional dilemma as to whether or not to proceed with preventive therapy.
 The uncertainty surrounding risk places an enormous emotional burden on both patients and their physicians.

 As a result, patients who are at low risk are unnecessarily subjected to the potential side effects of the above drugs (such as pulmonary embolism, deep vein thrombosis, stroke, cataracts and vasomotor instability (Tam and Raloxifene), endometrial cancer (Tam), or musculo-skeletal pain and bone loss (AIs)) or possibly unnecessary mastectomies.
 On the other hand, patients who are at elevated risk but choose not to undergo cancer preventive therapy because of uncertainty as to their real risk are not receiving the benefit of life saving prophylactic treatments.

 Risk Score by BBDRisk Dx® Test and Medical Management of atypias and other hyperplasias